-In general, Section 162(m) of the Internal Revenue Code prevents us from deducting compensation paid in excess of \$1.0 million to certain of our executive officers, called our "covered officers," in any fiscal year.
-In fiscal 2018, our covered officers were our president and chief executive officer, Mr. Maleh, our chief financial officer, executive vice president and reasurer, Mr. Holmes, and our executive vice president and general counsel, Mr. Yellin.
+In general, Section 162(m) of the Internal Revenue Code prevents us from deducting compensation paid in excess of \$1 million to certain of our executive officers, called our "covered officers," in any fiscal year.
+In fiscal 2020, our covered officers were our president and chief executive officer, Mr. Maleh, our chief financial officer, executive vice president and treasurer, Mr. Mahoney, our chief corporate development officer and executive vice president, Mr. Holmes, and our executive vice president and general counsel, Mr. Yellin.
 Once a person becomes a covered person, they stay a covered person for all subsequent fiscal years, even if not employed by us.
-Prior to fiscal 2018, in determining the extent to which any covered officer's compensation exceeds \$1.0 million in a fiscal year, performance-based compensation meeting criteria established by the Internal Revenue Service, called "qualified performance-based compensation, except for certain grandfathered awards-generally qualified performance-based compensation or prior to, and not modified after, November 2, 2017.
+Prior to fiscal 2018, in determining the extent to which any covered officer's compensation exceeded \$1 million in a fiscal year, performance-based compensation meeting criteria established by the Internal Revenue Service, called "qualified performance-based compensation," was excluded, thereby preserving its deductibility.
+The Tax Act eliminated the exclusion for qualified performance-based compensation, except for certain grandfathered awards-generally qualified performance-based compensation granted on or prior to, and not modified after, November 2, 2017.